AB-xdev/blog-test/_posts/2024-10-08-java-annotation-processing-design-flaw.md

 So at first I had a look what exactly is effected by this.

-I created a demo "malicous" processor that tries to open an URL and then terminates the compile process using ``System.exit`` - you may check it out [here](https://github.com/AB-xdev/java-annotation-processing-code-execution) - and tested it against various things:
+I created a demo "malicious" processor that tries to open a URL and then terminates the compile process using ``System.exit`` - you may check it out [here](https://github.com/AB-xdev/java-annotation-processing-code-execution) - and tested it against various things:

 * Compilers
   * Java's default compiler ``javac``